Transport for London has hundreds of projects underway at any given time – and smooth ride to completion is a priority.

 The challenge is to complete projects on time and on budget with a team of just 25 risk specialists.
 “We need to put our team on the projects where their expertise is most needed and help the wider organization take on the job of managing risks and controls for more routine projects,” explains Ajay Patel, head of risks – projects and programmes for TfL.

-TfL turned to Riskonnect’s Project Risk Management software some two decades ago and has never looked back.
+TfL turned to Riskonnect’s Active Risk Manager project software some two decades ago and has never looked back.

 The organization uses the software to identify, assess, and mitigate risks associated with its diverse project portfolio.
 Drop-down menus and auto-filled fields make input easy for anyone in the organization, and the data is always consistent and credible.